S-22

 Photo courtesy of the Milne Special Collections, University of New Hampshire Library, Durham, N.H.

-Novmeber 21, 1929 at Portsmouth.
+Novemeber 21, 1929 at Portsmouth.
 This view of S-22 from the port quarter.
 The lifting padeyes can be seen along the tank tops (there was another set on the starboard side).
 Also seen here is the aft marker buoy at the end of the superstructure skeg.
 The skeg normally ran aft all the way to the rudder, but it has been cut away to make a spot for the marker buoy.
 Also seen on the far right is an escape hatch leading to the motor room.
 This hatch operated differently from the one installed in the torpedo room.
-To use it required that the motor room be partially flooded to equalize with sea pressure.
-The hatch could then be opened and men could escape with Momsen Lungs.
-At normal surface trim it sat right at the water line so it was not used for routine access to the boat, only for emergency escapes.
+To use it a collapsible skirt was pulled down from the overhead around the hatch.
+Then the motor room is flooded up to the bottom of the skirt to equalize with sea pressure.
+The hatch could then be opened and men could duck under the skirt, swim up through the open hatch, and escape with Momsen Lungs.
+At normal surface trim the hatch sat right at the water line so it was not used for routine access to the boat, only for emergency escapes.
 The marker buoy, along with the forward one, was an early prototype design.
 They would be made shorter when installed as normal equipment on all other submarines.
 The lifting padeyes were a one-off experiment and were not repeated on other boats.

 Photo courtesy of the Milne Special Collections, University of New Hampshire Library, Durham, N.H.